 Amazon Fire HD 8

-Update 7/15/22: I bought a Amazon Fire HD 8 tablet during the recent Prime Days Sale and was thrilled to discover that a Pepkoo case was available for it.
+Update 7/15/22: I bought an Amazon Fire HD 8 tablet during the recent Prime Days Sale and was thrilled to discover that a Pepkoo case was available for it.
 It doesn’t have the plastic edging around the screen which might make it easier for those needing to attach a keyguard for AAC use.
 PEPKOO Kids Case for Fire HD 8/HD 8 Plus Tablet, 10th Generation 2020 Release, https://a.co/j8fWelE

 Samsung Galaxy Tab S6 Lite 10.4”